 Will Being Put on a Do Not Call Registry Stop All Telemarketing Calls?

-Not necessarily.
-The National Do Not Call Registry doesn't cover calls from political organizations, charities, telephone surveyors or companies where you have an existing business relationship.
+Unfortunately, signing up for a Do Not Call registry will not necessarily stop all calls.
+The National Do Not Call Registry does not cover calls from political organizations, charities, telephone surveyors, or companies where you have an existing business relationship.

 Questions for Your Attorney